 "Painting is not for me either decorative amusement, or the plastic invention of felt reality; it must be every time: invention, discovery, revelation."

-SynopsisGerman born Max Ernst was a provocateur, a shocking and innovative 20th-century avant-garde artist who plumed his unconscious for dreamlike imagery to mock social conventions, as well as to critically respond to global warfare.
-A soldier in World War I for 4 years, Ernst emerged from battle deeply traumatized and highly critical of western culture.
-These charged sentiments directly fed into his vision of the modern world as irrational.
-This conception, along with his humor and verve strongly come through in his Dada and Surrealists works; Ernst was a pioneer of both movements.
-Spending the majority of his life in France, during WWII Ernst was categorized an ďenemy alienĒ; he would be tagged with the same label upon arriving in the United States government as a refugee.
+German-born Max Ernst was a provocateur, a shocking and innovative artist who mined his unconscious for dreamlike imagery that mocked social conventions.
+A soldier in World War I, Ernst emerged deeply traumatized and highly critical of western culture.
+These charged sentiments directly fed into his vision of the modern world as irrational, an idea that becamethe basis of his artwork.
+Ernst's artistic vision, along with his humor and verve come through strongly in hisand works; Ernst was a pioneer of both movements.
+Spending the majority of his life in France, during WWII Ernst was categorized as an "enemy alien"; the United States government affixed the same label when Ernst arrived as a refugee.
 In later life, in addition to his prolific outpouring of paintings, sculpture, and works-on-paper, Ernst devoted much of his time to playing and studying chess which he revered as an art form.
-His work with the unconscious, his social commentary, and broad experimentations in both subject and technique were highly influential.
+His work with the unconscious, his social commentary, and broad experimentation in both subject and technique remain influential.

 "The role of the painter . . . is to project that which sees itself in him."

 "Collage is the noble conquest of the irrational, the coupling of two realities, irreconcilable in appearance, upon a plane which apparently does not suit them."

 "He who speaks of collage speaks of the irrational."